This article addresses the next ‘critical move’: create the implementation plan.

 Something big is in the air, and people are catching on

-As described in Create a Lean-Agile Center of Excellence, the LACE and various SPCs and leaders typically guide the transformation using Agile and SAFe as their operating framework.
-Leveraging SAFe’s 10 critical success factors, the LACE holds internal PI Planning and invites other stakeholders, such as Business Owners, to help further define the implementation strategy.
-One natural output would be a PI Roadmap for the implementation, as illustrated in Figure 4.
+As described in Create a Lean-Agile Center of Excellence, the LACE, various SPCs, and senior leaders typically guide the transformation using Agile and SAFe as their operating framework.
+Leveraging SAFe’s ten critical success factors, the LACE holds the first PI Planning event.
+They invite the larger guiding coalition, stakeholders, Business Owners, and initial ART leaders to help further define the implementation strategy.
+One natural output would be a PI Roadmap for the implementation, as illustrated in Figure 3.

 However, before committing to the roadmap, it’s probably a good time for stakeholders to reflect on the existing culture and the ‘how’ of the larger implementation strategy.
 Yes, it’s a committed change initiative, and the change is not optional, but how it is received depends on many factors.
 Mandated change can often be uninspiring to those on the receiving end of the decision.
-Organizations with this concern may want to try the approach described in Yuval Yeret’s article, Invitation-based SAFe Implementation, which describes how to create a more collaborative organizational change effort.
+Through navigating what it means to Lead in the Digital Age, SPCs, alongside senior leaders, will guide the associated communication paths and cultural impacts.

-Don’t be too concerned about getting the implementation strategy perfect right at the start.
-Any preliminary plan is only the current hypothesis and will be incrementally improved as the implementation evolves.
+Don’t be too concerned about perfecting the implementation strategy at the start.
+Any preliminary plan is just a hypothesis and will be incrementally improved as the implementation evolves.
 The larger planning cycle will be revisited later in Launch More ARTs and Value Streams.

 SPCs have access to a workshop toolkit explicitly designed to help identify value streams, initially define ARTs, and create the implementation plan.
 Download the toolkit.